 At the top of the hill, you'll be greeted by a 120-foot Christmas tree aglow with lights.
-Luminaria is open Monday through Saturday from Nov.
-19, 2018 through January 5, 2019, with time slots from 5 to 8:30 p.m.; the last admission is at 9 p.m.
-Closed Sundays, Thanksgiving Day, Christmas Eve, and Christmas Day.
-You can purchase tickets online.
+Luminaria is open Monday through Saturday from Late November through Early January each year, with time slots from 5 to 8:30 p.m.; the last admission is at 9 p.m.
+Thanksgiving Point is closed Sundays, Thanksgiving Day, Christmas Eve, and Christmas Day, and you can purchase tickets online or at the gate.

 Hogle Zoo's biggest special event of the year, ZooLights, runs daily from the end of November to the end of December each year but will be closed on Christmas Day.

 Hogle Zoo began Zoolights in 2006 with more than a million sparkling holiday lights and animated light displays.
 ZooLights occurs after the zoo's regular hours, so the lights, not the animals, are the main attraction.
 However, some animals will be on display during ZooLights, and some are more active at night.

-Heritage Village, a re-created pioneer village, is decorated like a Currier and Ives Christmas card.
-Enjoy a visit with Father Christmas and see the live Nativity scene.
-The Heritage Village Carolers provide an inspiring backdrop to the glitter of lights, the glow of warm fires and the smells of Christmas.
+Heritage Village, a re-created pioneer village, is decorated like a Currier and Ives Christmas card each year.
+Enjoy a visit with Father Christmas and see the live Nativity scene or listen as the Heritage Village Carolers provide an inspiring backdrop to the glitter of lights, the glow of warm fires, and the smells of Christmas.

 Join in the fun of making crafts and homemade gifts in one of the decorated historic homes or pioneer cabins.
 The Gift Shop at the Visitors Center and the ZCMI Mercantile will also be open throughout the season in case you want to pick up a last-minute gift, or you can stop by the Hunstman Hotel to warm up with a hot soup.